microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/hackiot_philly.md

 {% include image.html url="/assets/img/hackiot-create-a-robot-2.png" description="Minimal Robot configuration" %}

+### Edit and test Robot

-You should be back in the Robot cards list and see your Robot should now be displayed.
+You'll be back in the Robot cards list and your Robot should now be displayed.
 If you don't see your new Robot card listed:

 1. Open the option menu